kotesmith/kotesmith/README.md

 ## Open source

 - **[agentic-project-scaffold](https://github.com/kotesmith/agentic-project-scaffold)** — the CLAUDE.md / AGENTS.md / PLAN.md pattern used to keep AI coding agents (Claude Code, Cline, whatever's running) inside real constraints across a whole project, instead of re-explaining context every session.
 Extracted from actual production use, not a theoretical template.
-- **[configmage](https://github.com/kotesmith/configmage)** — compatibility config generator for handheld emulation.
-Wound down as a product once the market consolidated, open-sourced rather than left to rot.
 - **[prompt-library](https://github.com/kotesmith/prompt-library)** — a working collection of prompts that have actually been battle-tested across a year-plus of AI-assisted development, not a listicle.
 Organized by what they're for, not how clever they sound.

-The three pair together: the scaffold pattern keeps an agent oriented inside a project, the prompt library is what actually gets typed into it once it is.
+The scaffold pattern keeps an agent oriented inside a project, the prompt library is what actually gets typed into it once it is.

 ## Currently building

-A crypto-native product on Solana.
+- A crypto-native product built on Robinhood's Layer 2.
 More when it's ready to talk about.
+- **hood-deployer** — a no-code tool for deploying tokens and Uniswap V3 liquidity positions without going through a launchpad.
+Minimal upfront ETH to get a pool live, full control over mint supply and how much of it goes into LP rather than a fixed template deciding for you.
+Being proven out on a real launch first, open-sourcing once it's shipped that.

 ## Stack